Ludwig von Benedek: Battle of Königgrätz

 At the outbreak of the Austro-Prussian War in 1866, Benedek was made the commander in chief of the Northern Army.
 He had previously declined the appointment three times, claiming that he knew neither the terrain in the north nor the enemy.
-Delaying his departure from Verona for nearly two months, he arrived in Vienna only on May 12 and did not establish his headquarters at Olmütz (Olomouc) until May 26.
-Furthermore, his two chiefs of staff, von Krismanić and von Henikstein, encouraged his pessimism and reluctance to engage the enemy.
+Delaying his departure from Verona for nearly two months, he arrived in Vienna only on 12 May and did not establish his headquarters at Olmütz (Olomouc) until 26 May.
+Furthermore, his two chiefs of staff, Krismanic and Henikstein, encouraged his pessimism and reluctance to engage the enemy.

 While the Prussians advanced against and defeated Austria's German allies (Hanover, Hesse-Kassel, and Saxony), Benedek remained in a defensive posture.
 Urged by Emperor Franz Joseph's emissary, Lieutenant Colonel Friedrich Beck, to advance, Benedek and his staff replied the army was still not ready.
 Concerning himself with issues of military dress and ceremony and emphasizing the importance of close combat in the coming battles (despite the superiority of the Prussians' needle guns), Benedek only deployed his troops at the end of June.
 Marching in three columns, they took up defensive positions near the fortress of Josefstadt and the Saxon and Silesian mountain passes.

 When the Prussians crossed into Bohemia, Benedek failed to mass his forces against the separate enemy formations and suffered defeats across his front (except for a costly stand at Trautenau).
 Despite ordering a change of tactics and suddenly admitting the importance of artillery fire prior to the bayonet charge, morale among both the leadership and soldiers was shaken, and Benedek ordered his troops back to Olmütz.
 Stating that a "catastrophe" was at hand, he pleaded with the emperor to make peace with Prussia.
 When this was refused, he drew up his army in a defensive position against the Elbe between Sadowa and Königgrätz.

-When on July 3, 1866, the Prussians attacked, Benedek had a numerical advantage.
+When, on 3 July 1866, the Prussians attacked, Benedek had a numerical advantage.
 Yet he expected to face only the Prussian First Army, and the arrival of the Prussian Second Army under Crown Prince Frederick William, attacking the Austrian flank at Chlum, disrupted the Austrian lines.
 Benedek ordered a retreat and crossed the river himself in the evening and informed the emperor that the catastrophe he had feared had indeed taken place.
 He offered to rally again at Olmütz but the retreat became a near rout.
-On July 10, Archduke Albrecht was appointed commander of all armies and established defenses around Vienna.
-However, the Prussians had achieved their objectives and were suffering a cholera outbreak while the Austrians were desperate for an end to the fight; an armistice was signed on July 21.
+On 10 July Archduke Albrecht was appointed commander of all armies and established defenses around Vienna.
+However, the Prussians had achieved their objectives and were suffering a cholera outbreak while the Austrians were desperate for an end to the fight; an armistice was signed on 21 July.